 There are several factors to consider.
 Are you in a seller, buyer, or balanced market?
 Do you have other serious prospects?
 How long have you been selling?
 Do you have other deadlines you need to meet, such as occupancy?

 What exactly are the responsibilities the agent is going to take on?
 Consider the value of their work as the basis for the commitment they are proposing.
 Is it just an introduction?
 Will they write the contract?
 On whose behalf will they negotiate, or are they a transactional agent (one who takes no position)?
 Will they ensure the buyer meets any contingency deadlines?
 Will they handle the closing?
-Is it a one-party listing?
 The option you choose may depend on your current situation.
 Remember that all future events are hypothetical.